 PIP is the process the school uses to recognize the importance of the service parents give to the education of their children.
-The School Board sets your PIP requirement as follows:
+All families are required to volunteer for 20 hours of service throughout the school year.
+Ten (10) hours must be completed during Fall Festival.